PreK - 8th Grade

 It's amazing how quickly my kids are learning difficult concepts.
 The animation really helps them apply the lessons to something tangible!

-A typical day for us begins around 9:00 a.m.
-We get up, eat breakfast and do pet chores, then straight to T4L.
-T4L is our core curriculum, so the majority of our work is done online.
-This works out great because my student has difficulty writing, but no problems reading or listening.
-We work on T4L until lunch time.
-Sometimes, this means we get the number of lessons I require done and we move on.
-On those days, the afternoon is usually spent on educational programming like National Geographic or other science-based shows, or special projects like our Medieval times unit.
-Sometimes we study things like a specific holiday or cultural event.
-In a perfect world, on perfect days we would finish by 2:00 p.m.
-Oftentimes, learning takes much longer for us.
-Many of the lessons on T4L lead to other discussions, the need to research some idea or piece of information further, or simply send us off on a tangent to learn more or seek a book.
-In that world -- the one we live in -- T4L is a launching pad.
-I feel confident that my student is getting an excellent basic education from T4L.
-I also know that T4L makes her hungry for more knowledge.
+A typical day for you might begin around 9:00 a.m.
+Everyone will get up, eat breakfast, do some chores, and then straight to Time4Learning.
+If Time4Learning is your core curriculum, then the majority of the work is done online.
+This often works great if your student has difficulty writing, but no problems reading or listening.
+Your studies with Time4Learning might take you until lunch time.
+On those days, the afternoon is usually spent on educational programming like National Geographic or other science-based shows, or special projects like a Medieval Times unit.
+You may even study something like a specific holiday or cultural event.
+In a perfect world, on perfect days, you plan to finish by 2:00 p.m.
+Oftentimes, learning takes much longer, but that's all right.
+Many of the lessons on Time4Learning lead to other discussions, the need to research some idea or piece of information further, or simply send you off on a tangent to learn more or seek a book.
+In that world, Time4Learning is your launching pad.

 Time4Learning's experience shows that there is no single, best homeschool material.
 Rather than feeling torn between homeschool resources, parents should select a diverse blend of materials and activities.